 ACTION: NICK to email BANES to arrange an inspection in the third week of May so we have June to get any issues resolved for July start.

-There has been no response yet on the online application to de-designate the ground, with two more weeks to go on the timescale for reply given.

-Society & Supporter update
+Society & Supporter Update

 There is a Society Committee meeting this week, which will include discussion on a paper from Sally Harris on the election process.
 A copy will be sent to Nick after the meeting.